AleksandraPlamenac/mini-chatbot/README.md

 ---

 ## Overview
 This project is a simple conversational chatbot built using a pretrained Hugging Face transformer model.
-It allows users to interact with the model through a clean web interface without any fine-tuning or backend setup.
+It allows users to interact with the model through a web interface without any fine-tuning or backend setup.

 The chatbot is deployed using Gradio on Hugging Face Spaces.